 Tool crib operators/Inventory managers

 Your tool crib operators and inventory managers need an easy way to keep track of rotating inventory and assets.
-There’s no need to overcomplicate things by implementing an often costly tracking system just for inventory—most CMMS solutions come ready-made with an inventory management or rotating assets feature.
+There’s no need to overcomplicate things by implementing an often costly tracking system just for inventory—most CMMS software solutions come ready-made with an inventory management or rotating assets feature.
 By including this information in your CMMS, everyone has a good picture of the tools and parts available and where to find them.

 Health and safety